edgeimpulse/workshop-arduino-tinyml-roshambo/README.md

 zip -FS -r dataset.zip *.png
 ```

-{% note %}
+> **Note**
-If you are unable to collect data for this project, you are welcome to use the dataset provided in this repository: [Arduino_OV767X.zip](Arduino_OV767X.zip?raw=true).
+> If you are unable to collect data for this project, you are welcome to use the dataset provided in this repository: [Arduino_OV767X.zip](Arduino_OV767X.zip?raw=true).
 Note that this dataset is unique to one hand and in one environment.
 It likely will not work as well for you, as your hands are different size/shape/color, and your environment is different.
-{% endnote %}

 ## License